ryor/ryor/README.md

 <br />

-### Install

-`npm install -D ryor`

-### Add runnables
+### Get Started

-Create a subdirectory in your project root directory ("tasks" is a good option) and add runnable ES modules, either in that directory or nested one level into subdirectories to organize them into categories.
-A runnable is an ES module that exports a **run** value, which can be a string, an array, a function or an asynchronous function.
+Install with `npm install -D ryor` and create a subdirectory in your project root directory ("tasks" is a good option) to add runnable ES modules to, either in that directory or nested one level into subdirectories to organize them into categories.
+A runnable ES module must export a **run** value, which can be a string, an array, a function or an asynchronous function.
 Runnable modules should also export a **description** value describing what the runnable does; "No description provided" is output in the usage information for the runnable otherwise.

 **Note:** `"type": "module"` in the project's package.json file is required and version 16 or greater of Node.js is recommended.